MrSamarjitBanerjee/ai-trip-planner/README.md

 The image installs `uv` itself, so the flight MCP server works out of the box.

+## 🚧 Deployment Note

+This project is currently **not publicly deployed** because it depends on multiple external services such as Groq, Tavily, OpenWeather, AviationStack, MCP servers, and PostgreSQL.

+Keeping these services running in a public deployment would introduce ongoing API usage costs, secrets management, and third-party service availability issues.
+For now, the project is designed to be **run locally with Docker**, making it easier to experiment with the multi-agent workflow without unnecessary infrastructure costs.

+> **Local-first by design:** The complete application can be run locally with the required API keys and PostgreSQL.

 ## Deploying to Render

 This repo ships a `render.yaml` blueprint.
 Push to GitHub, then in Render: